 This basic idea is encapsulated in the famous list of adult learning principles you may have seen before.
 In particular, the adult learning principles that call for learning experiences that are:

-…because they goal is not to be “safe” in general from some hazard they may never be faced with, but to be safe in specific from a hazard they will confront soon
+…because the goal is not to be “safe” in general from some hazard they may never be exposed to, but to be safe in specific from a hazard they will confront soon while on the job.

 In line with employee’s motivation

-…because employees are motivated to learn stuff they’ll need soon
+…because employees are motivated to learn stuff they’ll need on the job soon, not much later.

 Click to read more about adult learning principles for safety training.